nettlespike/trip-planner/README.md

 CS 338 Final Project

 ## 1. Download the project.
-- Downlaod and use GitHub Desktop (software) if you don't want to clone it using command prompt
+- Download and use GitHub Desktop (software) if you don't want to clone it using command prompt

 ## 2. Ensure you have the necessary things downloaded
 ### Node: